Carl Bildt: Donald Trump's Denmark saga of the absurd

 And in the modern world, I'm rather certain it is unique for one head of state to make an official visit to another head of state conditional on the latter being prepared to hand over some territory.
 It wasn't just absurd - it was beyond the absurd.
 Rest assured that people all over the world have been shaking their heads in disbelief.

-Apart from the surreal theater of the entire thing, and the profoundly insulting behavior toward a long-standing and loyal ally, the issues of Greenland and the Arctic are serious indeed.
+Apart from the surreal theatre of the entire thing, and the profoundly insulting behaviour toward a long-standing and loyal ally, the issues of Greenland and the Arctic are serious indeed.

 But it's certainly not exchanging territories that is the way forward.
 Greenland is not for sale, and neither is Svalbard or Iceland.
 Instead, the necessary way forward is developing cooperation between all the stakeholders of this vast and challenging region to address challenges that are common to all of them.
 And climate change and its effects are the by far most serious of them.